eth-sri/diffai/README.md

 DiffAI is a system for training neural networks to be provably robust and for proving that they are robust.

-This repository contains the code used for the experiments in [Differentiable Abstract Interpretation for Provably Robust Neural Networks](https://files.sri.inf.ethz.ch/website/papers/icml18-diffai.pdf)

 Requirements
 ------------